The 2023 ALS User Meeting Awards were presented on Tuesday, September 12, 2023.

-The David A. Shirley Award for Outstanding Scientific Achievement at the ALS went to Jinghua Guo, “for pioneering the development of in situ/operando soft x-ray spectromicroscopy for imaging electrochemical redox phenomena through the intersection of liquid electrochemistry with scanning transmission x-ray microscopy (STXM) and ptychography at the ALS.”
+The David A. Shirley Award for Outstanding Scientific Achievement at the ALS went to Will Chueh, “for pioneering operando soft x-ray spectromicroscopy for imaging electrochemical redox phenomena through the intersection of liquid electrochemistry with scanning transmission x-ray microscopy (STXM) and ptychography at the ALS.”
 Read more…

 David Shirley was a Professor of Chemistry at UC Berkeley and Director of LBNL from 1980 to 1989, and was instrumental in having the Advanced Light Source built.

-The Klaus Halbach Award for Innovative Instrumentation at the ALS was awarded to Valeriy Yashchuk, “for his contribution to the development of the state-of-the-art combined scattering and spectroscopy setup at ALS Beamline 11.0.2.”
+The Klaus Halbach Award for Innovative Instrumentation at the ALS was awarded to Slavo Nemsak, “for the development of the state-of-the-art combined scattering and spectroscopy setup at ALS Beamline 11.0.2.”
 Read more…

 Klaus Halbach was a senior staff scientist at LBNL who pioneered the development of undulators using permanent magnets, and other innovations in accelerator physics.
 Even though he retired from LBNL in 1991, he remained active in lab projects and student training until his death in 2000.

-The Tim Renner User Services Award for Outstanding Support to the ALS User Community was awarded to Kevan Anderson on behalf of the Beamline Controls Group, “for broad expertise in control systems and software development, and professional judgment and decision-making, which have greatly contributed to the research and development program of the Advanced Light Source.”
+The Tim Renner User Services Award for Outstanding Support to the ALS User Community was awarded to Lori Tamura on behalf of the Beamline Controls Group, “for her exceptional work communicating the scientific achievements conducted at the ALS to the general public through her writing.”
+Read more…

 Tim Renner was a beamline scientist at the ALS who died at an early age, and who during his career touched everyone that knew him with his caring attitude to others and his larger-than-life personality.
 This award recognizes the services of others across the ALS organization who, like Tim, have made outstanding contributions to the ALS User Community.